Baotou–Yinchuan high-speed railway

 The Baotou–Yinchuan high-speed railway is a high-speed railway in China.
-It will be 420.2 km long and has a design speed of 250 km/h.
+It is 420.2 km long and has a design speed of 250 km/h.
 A branch from Yinchuan to Alxa Left Banner will be 111.1 km long and has a design speed of 200 km/h.

 History

 On 16 August 2018, construction began on the section from Yinchuan to Huinong South.
 On 17 May 2022, construction of the remaining section between Huinong South and Yinchuan began.

 On 17 July 2024, non-revenue service trains started running on the section between Yinchuan and Huinong South.

+On 23 December 2025, the line was made fully operational with the opening of the Baotou-Huinong section.

 Route

 The railway roughly follows the Baotou–Lanzhou railway.